bkiritom8/cs5004-final/README.md

     - Players can save their current state to a file and resume later, supporting extended play sessions and testing.

 7. **Game Engine and Controller Layering**:
     - `GameEngineApp` and `GameController` coordinate model behavior and user interaction, isolating the logic from direct I/O operations.
+They serve as the main interface for processing user commands and integrating the game model (including puzzles, items, and rooms).

 8. **Scenario Support**:
     - Each of the design scenarios described in HW7 (monster drops, puzzle unlocking, crafting, etc.) has a concrete implementation in HW8.